 Challenge Three: Collaborate with partners

 The choice of tool that foundries use to develop their processes and the supporting design rule decks and semiconductor intellectual property (IP) matters.
-Figure 6 shows the choices that foundries have made for tools to support design and verification on their processes as of May 2019.

-Why does this matter?
+Why?
 The analysis and development of new checking capabilities takes time.
 Maturing new functionality and processes into a verification flow with high performance, low memory, and superior scaling takes longer.
 An EDA company with customers working on the leading edge cannot wait until the next node is entirely ready before it integrates the required capabilities into its verification tools, or those customers will miss the early market.
 Conversely, it cannot successfully develop robust new functionality based solely on an early snapshot of a developing process.
 Foundries learn as they go during process development, a process that frequently changes the requirements for verification tools.

 So, one of the critical components for any EDA vendor as it prepares for the next node is to be in lockstep with the foundry as it creates that node.
 The most valuable return from a foundry partnership for Mentor is to have the foundry use Calibre tools as they develop a new process node.
 That real-time, iterative cycle of trying the new functionality, then evaluating the results with Calibre tools helps the foundry fine-tune the design requirements, and enables the Calibre team to update their verification tools, long before design customers begin using them.